Court ruling may free jailed Ukrainian oligarch Kolomoisky

 The court's decision and the potential closure of the NABU case are linked to the controversial "Lozovy amendments," Kyiv Independent reports, which imposed strict deadlines for investigations and limited the terms for sending cases to trial.
 The Rada passed several laws this week that undermine the judiciary and its ability to vet and bar corrupt judges from office.

 Anti-corruption activists argue that these amendments aimed to protect corrupt officials by hindering investigations against them.
-Despite calls from activists, parliament has yet to repeal these amendments.
+Despite calls from activists, Parliament has yet to repeal these amendments.

 The ruling on the Kolomoisky case highlights different interpretations of the Lozovy amendments, with prosecutors and some courts contending that they do not apply when multiple cases are merged, and one was opened before the amendments.
 The Kyiv Independent reports.
 The Anti-Corruption Court's appeal chamber disagreed with this interpretation.